JetBrains CodeCanvas 2024.2 Help

 • Instance type – the resources allocated to the dev environment that will be used for creating the warm-up snapshot.

-• Create project indexes – if enabled, CodeCanvas will create IDE indexes for the project in the warm-up snapshot.
+• Create project indexes for IDE – if enabled, CodeCanvas will create IDE indexes for the project in the warm-up snapshot.
 Note that indexes created by different IDE versions might be incompatible.
 Generally, the compatibility is preserved among builds of a major version, e.g., 2023.3.X.

 • Parameters – environment variables that will be available in the warm-up.
 Use them to provide sensitive data to the warm-up environment like user credentials or access tokens.
 Learn more